Degenerate Whittaker functionals for real reductive groups: Introduction

 \begin{remark*} Over p-adic fields, the associated and annihilator varieties are not defined but the notion of wave front set still makes sense (see \cite{Hch,HowGL,Rod}).
-In \cite{MW}, the authors give a very general definition of degenerate Whittaker spaces and prove that the dimensions of \textquotedblleft minimally degenerate\textquotedblright\ Whittaker spaces equal the multiplicities of corresponding coadjoint nilpotent orbits in the wave front set. \end{remark*}
+In \cite{MW}, the authors give a very general definition of degenerate Whittaker spaces and prove that the dimensions of \textquotedblleft minimally degenerate\textquotedblright\ Whittaker spaces equal the multiplicities of corresponding coadjoint nilpotent orbits in the wave front set.
+The technique of \cite{MW} relies on approximation of unipotent subgroups by open compact subgroups and thus is not applicable in the archimedean case.